Mlaiel/iacherie/docs/SPECIALIZED_CHALLENGES_IMPLEMENTATION.md

 ## Overview

-This document describes the complete implementation of the specialized challenges and competitions system for the Ainflue platform, fulfilling the requirements:
+This document describes the complete implementation of the specialized challenges and competitions system for the IA Chérie platform, fulfilling the requirements:

 - **Challenges Créatifs** - Mensuels avec récompenses
 - **Challenges Techniques** - SEO, revenue optimization